The Art League School is located at

 I enjoyed every minute of your class.
 I came with no welding experience whatsoever.
 I had never even held a welding torch but watching as you patiently repeated the process of lighting an oxyacetylene torch gave me the confidence to try it myself, and I did!
 On the first day!
 I went home thinking, I can do this.

 Lighting the torch on the second day was daunting for most but you calmly went from student to student showing each step.
-Next you demonstrated how to cut steel on the chop saw, all the while explaining shop procedures.
+Next, you demonstrated how to cut steel on the chop saw, all the while explaining shop procedures.
 Soon we were cutting steel and welding pieces to make a box.

 Working with metal is a challenge.
 As you so aptly put it, “everything is hard,” and yet by the third day in the shop I was cutting steel on the chop saw, smoothing pieces on the grinder, and piece by piece welding my sculpture together.
 Having the freedom to design my own project was important to me.
 It allowed me to engage in the creative process of design and to solve problems as they arose.
 I felt that I was learning more than a set of skills.
 I was learning to design in metal.

-We learn though experience.
+We learn through experience.
 We learn best when someone with experience shows us the way.
-In that respect, even though we all had different projects, we were together, working together, talking together, learning together in a cooperative atmosphere set by your example.
+In that respect, even though we all had different projects, we were together, working together, talking together, and learning together in a cooperative atmosphere set by your example.
 It was so common to see you working with someone at their bench or demonstrating a new skill to a small group.
 We all knew you were there for us, to answer our questions, to show us the way.

-Throughout our nine classes your knowledge as a welder, as an artist and as an instructor gave us the skills and confidence to tackle complex projects.
+Throughout our nine classes your knowledge as a welder, as an artist, and as an instructor gave us the skills and confidence to tackle complex projects.
 We are now welders!
 Thank you!